PunchThrough/bean-docs/src/projects/gamepad.md

 }
 ```

-### Explanation:
+### Explanation

 * **Lines 1-16:** Defines the number of buttons and their respective pins.
 These numbers correspond to the physical pins of the Bean+ and shouldn't be changed.
 * **Lines 21-28:** An array of the Bean+'s pins to read their states from a for-loop.
 * **Lines 30-37:** An array of the HID messages sent from the Bean+.
-HID messages can be either `chars` or `modifierKey`s.
+HID messages can be either `chars` or a `modifierKey`.
 The full list of valid HID keys can be found in the [Bean's HID library](https://github.com/PunchThrough/bean-arduino-core/blob/master/hardware/bean/avr/cores/bean/BeanHID.h).
 These values can be modified to have the Bean+ output different values when the buttons are pressed.
 * **Lines 39-57:** Initialize the Bean HID profile and all of the pins associated with the gamepad.
 * **Lines 61-79:** Check each button sequentially to see if the pin has changed from high to low, or vice versa, and send the appropriate HID message accordingly.